Public Ivy Schools for 2022-23

 Freshman retention at a Public Ivy should be no lower than 90 percent.

 One great characteristic of the private Ivies as well as Ivy-like schools is that virtually everyone who gets in stays in.
 The same should be true for a Public Ivy.
 Flagship state universities have gotten much better at retaining their students since I was in college.
 The resources dedicated to academic advising, honors-level instruction and career development are much better than they were four decades ago.

 Seventy percent or more of a freshman class at a Public Ivy should graduate within four years.

 Another great characteristic of Ivy League and Ivy-like/near-Ivy schools is that most of their students graduate on time.
 The same should be true of a Public Ivy.
 There are some exceptions.
 Early entry into an advanced degree program is one, so is cooperative education, aka ‘co-op’.
 Co-op students alternate between classroom instruction and full-time work experience for as much as three years.
-Two schools on my Public Ivy list for this cycle have large co-op programs
+Two schools on my Public Ivy list, Cal Poly-San Luis Obispo and Georgia Tech have large co-op programs

 So, here’s this year’s list of Public Ivy schools:

 - University of North Carolina-Chapel Hill (Picture above)